syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-find-and-replace.md

 ## Find and highlight in PowerPoint presentation

-.NET PowerPoint library allows you to find the text in the PowerPoint presentation and highlight it.
+.NET PowerPoint library allows you to find all the occurences of a text in the PowerPoint presentation and highlight it.

-The following code example illustrates how to find a particular text and highlight it.
+The following code example illustrates how to find all the occurences of a particular text and highlight it.

 {% tabs %}